jmuszka/Taylor-Regression/README.md

 ## Reflection

-All in all, we end up with a satisfactory algorithm that can fit a function to an arbitary set of points.
+All in all, we end up with a satisfactory algorithm that can fit a function to an arbitrary set of points.
 Is this the most efficient solution?
 No. Far from it, in fact.
 But given that there are entire fields of study related to this very problem, and the fact that I hacked together this algorithm and implementation in the span of a couple hours, this is a fairly satisfying result.

 Overall, I am glad that I decided to embark on this experiment.
 This endeavor has expanded my intuition regarding statistical learning and data science more broadly.
 There are certainly some ways which I could improve this method, such as accounting for an error tolerance, and determining the lowest possible degree of polynomial that does not trade off much accuracy.
 Realistically, however, my time would be better spent stuyding legitimate data science techniques that supersede the limitations of this rudimentary curve-fitting model.